MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 * was the response what you expected?

 Here are a few ideas for prompts, but please use your own ideas also.
-* Explain a section 42 notice under the leasehold reform Housing & Development act of 1993.
-* Create a 5 step plan for the NHS to handle the next pandemic.
+1. Create a 5 step plan for the NHS to handle the next pandemic.
-* Explain to me like I am a five year old what the NHS does.
+1. Explain to me like I am a five year old what the NHS does.
+1. Explain a section 42 notice under the leasehold reform Housing & Development act of 1993.
-* If 3x + 4 = 19, what is x?
+1. If 3x + 4 = 19, what is x?
 Explain your reasoning
-* How do I switch off sharing to OneDrive folders?
-* Generate 10 geography questions suitable for a pub quiz.
+1. Generate 10 geography questions suitable for a pub quiz.
-* Tell me briefly about the Alamo.
-* How can I turn off shopping and adverts in Microsoft Edge?
+1. How can I turn off shopping and adverts in Microsoft Edge?
-* Please [read the text in | describe] the attached image. (_note: you will need to attach an image file - ensure that it includes nothing confidential_)
+1. Please [read the text in | describe] the attached image. (_note: you will need to attach an image file - ensure that it includes nothing confidential_)

 ## Exercise 2 - continue the conversation